"Contact Investigation Under Way; Risk to Other Travelers Considered Extremely Low

 Less serious side effects may include:

-- mild nausea, vomiting, diarrhea, constipation;
+- mild diarrhea, vomiting, constipation;

 - stomach pain or upset;

-- dizziness, tired feeling, or headache;
+- dizziness, tired feeling, mild headache;

 - nervous feeling, sleep problems (insomnia);